jpylypiw/easywall/README.md

 - :x: finish all `TODO: Docs` documentations
 - :x: set up a demo server
 - :x: create a ansible role for easy installing

-## Demo

-:hourglass: We have planned to set up a demo server in later releases.

 <!-- ## Install